utilsec/Modbus-Tools/README.md

 > **This tool is for educational and authorized security testing only.**
 >
-> Do **NOT** run this against systems you do not own or have explicit permission to test.
+> Do **NOT** run this against production systems or systems you do not own or have explicit permission to test.
 > Modbus lacks authentication and safety controls—misuse can cause **process disruption, equipment damage, or safety incidents**.

 By using this tool, you accept full responsibility for how it is used.